erichwoo/sudoku-se/IMPLEMENTATION.md

 2. get the microsecond of the t (ignore seconds) and use as seed in srand()
 3. loop n times, where n is desired cells to remove,
    1. initiate start condition 'temp' = 0; after while loop begins, temp = number of solutions in solved sudoku game
+   2. initiate & calculate a max number of loops (based on coupon collector's problem)
-   2. while 'temp' doesn't equal 1 (aka the solution after removing cell wasn't unique, so try again),
+   3. while 'temp' doesn't equal 1 (aka the solution after removing cell wasn't unique, so try again),
+      1. if number of times looping is greater than maxLoops, print statement and return
-      1. initiate another start condition 'blank' = 0; after while loop begins, blank = the value at randomly chosen cell
+      2. initiate another start condition 'blank' = 0; after while loop begins, blank = the value at randomly chosen cell
-      2. while 'blank' is 0 (aka the randomly chosen cell already has been removed earlier, so try again)
+      3. while 'blank' is 0 (aka the randomly chosen cell already has been removed earlier, so try again)
       	 1. get time of day for timeval t, use as a horizontal shift for rand() below
 	 2. randomly select cell # from 0 to 80 using modulus
 	 3. calculate the row and column based on idx
 	 4. set 'blank' equal to the value at (row, col).
 Will keep looping 1-4 until this isn't 0
-      3. copy the game to test a potential removal of that (row, col).
+      4. copy the game to test a potential removal of that (row, col).
-      4. set (row, col) in copy to 0, and call *sudo_solve* on copy (set to 'temp').
-Will keep looping 1-4 until this 'temp' value is 1
+      5. set (row, col) in copy to 0, and call *sudo_solve* on copy (set to 'temp').
+Will keep looping 1-5 until this 'temp' value is 1
-   3. Set (row, col) in the game to 0
+   4. Set (row, col) in the game to 0

 Note: I chose to do a while loop within a while loop (instead of a single while loop with two expressions connected with &&), because of speed concerns as the # desired to remove increases.
 The inner while loop requires a tiny constant clock time to loop while validating one of the expressions, but the outer loop requires an large & increasing amount of clock time while validating the other expression.
 More details in s_sudo.c inline comments.